-It is hard to believe spring break season is upon us.
-And if you have teens or college-age young adults, you’ve probably had ongoing conversations about how they’ll spend their break.
+If you have teens or college-age young adults, you’ve probably had (or soon will have) ongoing conversations about how they’ll spend their break.

 As kids try to get permission (and money!) for the trip, you’ll hear phrases like these.
 “I’m almost an adult.
 This is a rite of passage.”
 Or, “It’s what college students do.
 We go to the beach and hang out.”